 When a worker is injured on the job, he or she can bring a workers’ compensation claim.
 Workers’ compensation benefits are awarded without the need to prove fault on the employer’s part.
 However, in some cases, the injured worker can also bring a third-party liability claim.
 “Third-party liability” refers to bodily injury caused to a person because of a negligent or reckless third party’s actions or omissions.

-Third-party liability may arise when an individual or entity that is separate form the employer causes the workplace accident.
+Third-party liability may arise when an individual or entity that is separate from the employer causes the workplace accident.
 Usually, it is not available against an employee’s supervisor or coworker.
 Instead, third-party liability may arise out of other common situations, such as manufacturing or design defects, drivers who cause car accidents that injure a worker on the job, and owners of businesses that a worker visits as part of a job.

 For example, if a worker is on the road for work, and a drunk truck driver crashes into him, the worker can recover workers’ compensation benefits, but he can also sue the truck driver and the trucking company.
 Most workers’ compensation payments are minimal, and a worker may not be able to recover enough compensation to fully cover his or her medical expenses and lost income through workers’ compensation alone.
 Moreover, workers’ compensation doesn’t cover pain and suffering, mental anguish, or punitive damages.
 In a third-party liability claim, the worker would be able to ask the court for noneconomic damages and punitive damages.